laurapacilio/laurapacilio.github.io/aboutme.md

 It started at Carnegie Mellon University (CMU), where I was a Lab Manager orchestrating multi-stage research studies on stress, meditation, and smoking.
 A huge part of my job was learning complex procedures, like calibrating an eye-tracking machine, and teaching research assistants to perform those tasks flawlessly with hundreds of participants.
 This process involved *a lot* of in-person training and thorough documentation.

-I was ecstatic when I learned that there were entire jobs revolving around this type of work.
+I was ecstatic when I learned there are entire jobs revolving around this type of work.
 A career filled with learning and sharing cool new things?
 Sign me up!

 I immediately enrolled in CMU's Masters in Professional Writing program, specializing in scientific and technical content, and I've been a professional writer ever since.

 In my first job, I built an entire set of developer docs from the ground up.
-I didn't know anything about writing software at first, so I asked a lot of questions and stayed up late watching videos about databases and APIs.
+I didn't know anything about building applications at first, so I asked a lot of questions and stayed up late watching videos about databases, APIs, and JavaScript.
 I loved it.

 In a later job, I developed an internal technical newsletter and helped engineers tell the rest of the company why their work is awesome.
-I learned all about how self-driving cars "see" at night and how our simulation team developed incredibly realistic on-road scenes for testing.
+I learned about how self-driving cars "see" at night and how the simulation team developed incredibly realistic scenes for testing.
 I loved that, too.

 Throughout my career, I've also written UI copy, blog posts, step-by-step manuals, overview pages, documentation templates, and more.
 I like trying new types of content, and I'm always working to expand my portfolio.